YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Usually, yes.
 Corrective surgery often needs more time, more planning, and more surgical judgment than a first operation.
 The surgeon may need to remove or soften old grafts, redesign the hairline, work around scar tissue, and use the remaining donor area very carefully.

 Repair is not only a price issue.
-It is a donor-reserve issue.
+It is a donor reserve issue.
 If the first clinic already damaged or depleted the donor area, the repair plan may be limited even if the patient is ready to pay.

-What is the disadvantage of cost-per-graft pricing?
+What is the disadvantage of pricing by graft?

 The disadvantage is that a medical decision can feel like a financial decision.
 If the surgeon decides to increase grafts, the patient may wonder whether this is medically needed or financially useful for the clinic.
 If the surgeon reduces grafts to protect the donor, the clinic may earn less.